Spring Caulking Checklist: Where to Reseal Your Home After Winter

 Signs You Need to Re-Caulk

-• Peeling or separation
+- Peeling or separation from surfaces

 Last Minute Tips for Best Results

-• Remove old caulk completely before applying new
+- Remove old caulk completely before resealing

-• Clean and dry the surface thoroughly
+- Clean and dry the surface thoroughly

 Why Spring Caulking Matters